Registering a death

 - Who can register a death?

-- What to take with you to the Registrar
+- What information to give to the Registrar

 - What the Registrar will do